pasqualerossi/minilibx/README.md

 - Cub3D (3D Game)
 - MiniRT (3D Raytracing)

-# Add MiniLibx To Your Project
+# Add Minilibx To Your Project

 To add minilibx to your project, copy the following and paste it in iTerm/Terminal:
 ```